swl10/pyslet/doc/odatav2/consumer.rst

 A critical point to note is that applying an expansion to a collection means that linked entities are retrieved at the same time as the entity they are linked to and cached.
-In the example above, the GetEntity call does not generate a call to the server.
+In the example above, the get_entity call does not generate a call to the server.
 Compare this with the same code executed without the expansion::